 The Deadline for Filing Gift Tax Returns

 Gift tax returns are due the same day as individual tax returns, unless you file for an extension.
-This year the tax deadline is April 18.
+In 2023, the tax deadline is April 18.

-What Happens If You Don’t File a Gift Tax Return
+What Happens If I Don’t File a Gift Tax Return?

 It’s important to file a gift tax return if you’re required to, even if you don’t owe any tax.
 One reason is that the IRS will need to track how much of your lifetime exclusion amount can be used to calculate your estate tax, if any, at the time of your death.